 ADA: The above statements cover what are generally believed to be principal and essential functions of this job.
 Specific circumstances may allow or require some people assigned to the job to perform a somewhat different combination of duties.

-Credit/Background Check: Due to fiduciary accountability within this job, a valid credit and/or background check will be as part of the selection process.
+Credit/Background Check: Due to fiduciary accountability within this job, a valid credit and/or background check will be required as part of the selection process.

 Benefits